 In addition to BA in History at WSU, he has an AAAS in Paralegal Studies at WSU and a B.S. in Criminal Justice from Friends University.
 While working for the FAA he also worked part-time for many years at CornerStone Law in Newton KS as a paralegal performing legal research and preparing court documents.
 After retiring from the FAA, he formed CornerStone Companies which provides legal support solutions for law firms--first client is CornerStone Law.

-Kori Thompspon, MA, 2014, is the historical documents coordinator for the Hutchison Public Library, is an associate professor of history at Ashford University, and has recently started teaching ull time at Hutchinson Community College.
-She has been the only American accepted to present her research at the European Association of Archeology international conference in Glasgow, Scotland.
-She is also working on a project telling the story of World War I and the Kansas State Industrial Reformatory.
+Kori Thompson, MA, 2014, recently joined the faculty at New Mexico Junior College in Hobbs, New Mexico.
+Prior to this, she served as the historical documents coordinator for the Hutchison Public Library, was an associate professor of history at Ashford University, and had taught at Hutchinson Community College and WATC.
+She was been the only American accepted to present her research at the European Association of Archeology international conference in Glasgow, Scotland.
+She continues to work on a project telling the story of World War I and the Kansas State Industrial Reformatory.

 Tyler Thornton, MA, 2013, currently works as an Administrative Assistant at AerCap, a company that leases airplanes to the airlines.
 His research skills and analytical thinking have really helped him land a job here.